Queensland Museum Tropics: Corals

-Queensland Museum holds one of the world's largest and most scientifically important collections of reef corals.
-While the collection includes a large number of specimens from Queensland's iconic Great Barrier Reef, it includes specimens from around world.
+Queensland Museum holds one of the world's largest and most scientifically important collections of reef corals (over 57,000 registered coral specimens as of 2026).
+While the collection includes a large number of specimens from Queensland's iconic Great Barrier Reef, it includes specimens from around world, particularly the Indo-Pacific.
 By comparing specimens collected from the Great Barrier Reef to those collected from other reef regions, such as Western Australia, Indonesia or the South Pacific, we can learn how distinct the Great Barrier Reef's corals are from those elsewhere in the world.

 Queensland Museum conducts research on the taxonomy, systematics, biogeography, ecology and evolution of corals.
-However, a robust taxonomy that accurately reflects patterns of biodiversity underpins virtually all aspects of biological and conservation science.
+A robust taxonomy that accurately reflects patterns of biodiversity underpins virtually all aspects of biological and conservation science.
 For example, the capacity to accurately identify species is critical for understanding how the changing environment is affecting the diversity and abundance of corals, and for informing management on everything from permit compliance to the effectiveness of interventions designed to assist recovery of degraded reefs.